NREL-Sienna/PowerSystems.jl/docs/src/tutorials/working_with_time_series.md

 # [Working with Time Series Data](@id tutorial_time_series)

+In this tutorial, we will create a few different time-series data sets, add them to generators and loads in a power `System`, then retrieve, inspect, and analyze the time-series data.

 ### `TimeSeriesData`

 ```@setup timeseries
 using PowerSystems #hide
 import TypeTree: tt #hide

 docs_dir = joinpath(pkgdir(PowerSystems), "docs", "src", "tutorials", "utils"); #hide
 include(joinpath(docs_dir, "docs_utils.jl")); #hide